threefoldtech/0-db/README.md

 Indexes are created to speedup restart/reload process, this index is always append too, except in sequential-mode (see below for more information).

-We use it as backend for many of our blockchain work.
-It might replace redis for basic request, but 0-db is not a redis replacement and never will.
+We use it as backend for many of our blockchain work, 0-db is not a redis replacement and never will.

 # Quick links
 1. [Build targets](#build-targets)